 - Input in HTML and XML

-- Unicode in Microsoft Word
+- Unicode in Microsoft Word, WordPad and LibreOffice

 Input by using the Character Code

-It should be noted that the input must be carried out with the number pad (not with the numbers that are above the letters on the keyboard) and you have to activate the Num Pad (usually with the NUM LOCK key above the numeric keybad).
+It should be noted that the input must be carried out with the number pad (not with the numbers that can be found above the letters on the keyboard) and you have to activate the Num Pad (usually with the NUM LOCK key above the numeric keybad).
 It is more difficult to do this on laptops that do not have a separate number pad.
 In this case, normally the FN key can be used to access a number block, located on the letters of the keyboard.

-Another possibility is to create your own keyboard layout, in which your personal symbols anc characters have their own keyboard key and thus are immediately available in all of your applications and software.
+Another possibility is to create your own keyboard layout, in which your personal symbols and characters have their own keyboard key and thus are immediately available in all of your applications and software.
 In the next but one section "Custom Keyboard Layout" you will be informed about that.

 Custom Keyboard Layout

 An elegant method to make frequently used Unicode characters available in all programs is to create your own keyboard layout.
 That means, that it is your choice how the keys on your keyboard are used and that you can switch between multiple keyboard layouts if you want.
 For example, you can simply set the copyright sign on the shortcut ALT GR + C or make any other change in your current keyboard layout.
 That saves a lot of time looking for characters in tables and is more comfortable than memorizing a lot of codes - especially if you always use the same unicode characters again.